mjfos2r/clover_project/notes/setup.md

 #
 ###############################################################################
 ```

-# WOO Looks like it worked!!
+# WOO Looks like it worked

 lets try some test data.

 ```
 ❯ cd sample_data
 ❯ ls